 The program is available to students attending a university abroad which has a formal exchange agreement with UW–Madison.
 Students work directly with their home university's exchange/study abroad office for the admissions and enrollment procedures.
 The four exchange offices at UW–Madison are:

-All formal exchange students except those pursuing law studies are admitted by the Adult Career and Special Student Services office, which also serves as the academic dean's office.
+All formal exchange students, except those pursuing law studies, are admitted by the Adult Career and Special Student Services (ACSSS) office, which also serves as the academic dean's office.

-The program is available to international students who wish to study at UW–Madison for one or more semesters or a summer term—and are not part of a formal exchange program.
-The Visiting International Student Program (VISP) participants are official UW–Madison students who take courses from distinguished, world-class faculty.
-VISP provides personalized advising as well as a variety of cultural and social events.
-The students are admitted by ACSSS.
-Detail about the program, admissions criteria, and student experience is provided at the VISP webpage.
+The program is available to international students who wish to study at UW–Madison for one or more semesters or a summer term and are not part of a formal exchange program.
+The Visiting International Student Program (VISP) participants are admitted by ACSSS.
+Details about the program, admissions criteria, and student experience are provided at the VISP webpage.

 CAPSTONE CERTIFICATE PROGRAM

-Capstone certificates allow students with a bachelor’s degree to obtain additional professional skills and certification.
-Designed for nontraditional students and working professionals, capstone certificates reflect a focused collection of graduate-level courses approved by the Graduate School.
-Capstone certificate programs do not lead to the conferral of a degree, but do appear as an official program on a student’s UW–Madison transcript.
+Capstone certificates reflect a focused collection of graduate-level courses that allow students with a bachelor’s degree to obtain additional professional skills and certification.
+Capstone programs do not lead to the conferral of a degree, but do appear on a student’s UW–Madison transcript.
 The availability of a capstone certificate program to an international student varies as follows:

 - The 100% online programs are available to international students who remain abroad.